L400-RTI/Training-material/modules/07 - AI + Copliot.md

 ### Pre-check Model Encoding Settings

-Before generating or storing any embeddings in Eventhouse, it's essential to align encoding settings with the embedding model in use—particularly when using the `ai_embed_text` plugin.
+Before generating or storing any embeddings in Eventhouse, it's essential to align encoding settings with the embedding model in use—particularly when using the `ai_embeddings` plugin.
 The plugin supports Azure OpenAI models such as `text-embedding-ada-002`, which output fixed-length vector arrays.
 If schema mismatches occur (e.g., storing a 1536-dimensional vector in a column expecting 1024 dimensions), it can result in ingestion failures or silent truncation—both of which are difficult to debug at scale.

 To mitigate this, establish a pre-ingestion verification scheme as part of your ingestion.
 This can be implemented as a schema validation function in KQL.
 When working across multiple vector sources or switching between OpenAI models, always re-confirm that dimensionality and data types match your Eventhouse table schema—especially when using `dynamic` columns, which can obscure errors at the metadata level.